Go Ad-Free

 Final Words:

-Did you find this article of interest?
-If so, please share it with friends and family.
-To help us continue the health reporting we started over 50 years ago, please encourage your acquaintances to sign up for our free newsletter at this link.
+If you found this article helpful, please share it with friends and family.
+To help us continue the health reporting we started more than 50 years ago, please encourage others to subscribe to our free newsletter at this link.
 If those people want to know who the heck we are and why what we say might matter, here is a link to our mission and our credentials.
 Thank you for supporting our work.

 Citations